shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 Pipeline configurations are used to create new environments and customize existing environments based on the needs of each step in a pipeline.
 A pipeline configuration can override core Shotgun settings creating custom environments for each step in a project pipeline.
 Taking over an existing configuration is the easiest way to develop a configuration specific to your pipeline needs.
 Settings can vary from the Shotgun core as much or as little as necessary to meet the needs of a project’s pipeline.
 This structure allows configurations to be lightweight adding only the settings that are different from the default values in the Shotgun core code.
 For this exercise you will override the default setting for adding a new task by taking over and editing a default configuration.

-**Step 11:** Select the arrow at the top right of the **File Open** window next to the **Project (name of project)**.
+**Step 11:** Select the **>** at the top right of the **File Open** window next to the **Project (name of project)**.

 This reference box shows details about the configuration settings that control the functions of the **File Open** window.
-Some apps in Shotgun Toolkit have a reference box to show what settings are used for the app and what the default settings are.
+Some apps in Toolkit have a reference box to show what settings are used for the app and what the default settings are.
 Notice the **Location:** identifier is **tk-multi-workfiles2**.
-This is the identifier for the bundle of code that creates the workfiles app.
-When searching a pipeline configuration this name will identify the settings for the app.
+This is the identifier for the bundle of code that creates the Workfiles app.
+When searching a pipeline configuration this name will identify where the settings live for the app.
 There’s an [Apps and Engines page](https://support.shotgunsoftware.com/hc/en-us/articles/219039798-Integrations-Apps-and-Engines) that lists all the configuration settings and app names used for what’s available in the Shotgun Toolkit.

 ![Current_work_area](../../../images/learning_content/toolkit_basics_guides/editing_app_setting/9_current_work_area.png)